-top, a movie about itinerant outlaw drag racers, in the New Mexico desert late that summer, knitting him a sweater vest by the pool.
-She wrote the experience into All I Want, a song about the extreme emotional vicissitude of falling in love: "I want to knit you a sweater/Want to write you a love letter."
-Alongside Dennis Wilson in an RV, they drove to a Hopi ceremony with snakes and dancing, an occasion Mitchell would directly reference at Isle Of Wight when she called the attendees tourists.
+ITCHELL JOINED Taylor when he filmed Two-Lane Blacktop, a movie about itinerant outlaw drag racers, in the New Mexico desert late that summer, knitting him a sweater by the pool.
+She wrote the experience into All I Want, a song about the extreme emotional vicissitude of falling in love: "I want to knit you w a sweater/Want to write you a love letter."

+Alongside Dennis Wilson in an RV, they drove to a Hopi ceremony with snakes and dancing, an occasion that Mitchell would directly reference at Isle Of Wight when she called the attendees tourists.